Foot injuries among athletes are common, but sometimes the consequences can be devastating.

 The microscopic methicillin-resistant Staphylococcus aureus bacteria, better known as MRSA, ended the career of NFL tight end, Daniel Fells.
 The germ thrives in locker rooms, and Fells likely contracted the disease in this way.

 Fells’ problems began in October 2015 after a foot injury.
 After a week of treatment, he presented to the emergency room with a 104o fever.
 Doctors diagnosed MRSA and began intensive efforts to save his foot that included surgeries and powerful antibiotics.
-The destruction to Fells’ foot became severe enough to force his retirement in 2016.
+The destruction to Fells’ foot prednisone became severe enough to force his retirement in 2016.

 Jake Locker